RebellionWebdesign/precious-password/README.md

 ### PREVIS

-Wireframes are not involved here, but there is a flowchart for the general program flow
+Wireframes are not involved here, but there are flowcharts for the general program flow and how the functions work in the testing section.

 ### CODING